NazifaKhanom01/Ollama-Microservice/readme.md

 {
   "message": "Message forwarded successfully", "response": {
   "message": "Hi!
-I'm an AI, so I don't have feelings...."
+I'm an AI, so I don't have feelings....", "received_from: "unknown_sender",
-  "received_from: "unknown_sender"
   "response_from: nazifa-llm-service"
   }
 }